 Audio Setup

-Speakers: I have a pair of Apple HomePods (First Gen) that I picked up for cheap in a Flipkart sale (a few months before the company discontinued them).
-They’re still amazing, and sound exceptionally good.
+Speakers: I had a pair of Apple HomePods (First Gen) that I picked up for cheap in a Flipkart sale (a few months before the company discontinued them).
+They were amazing, and sounded exceptionally good, but one of them died and I haven’t used the other one since.

 Earphones: I have a pair of AirPods Pro that I use when I’m out for walks or commuting.
 I don’t like carrying the headphones on my head when I’m out, so the AirPods are what I like.
 I have to use the AirPods Pro because the normal AirPods (even the 3rd-gen) keep falling out of my ears.
 I also have the KZ ZS10 Pro wired in-ear earphones that I use on the field with my camera setup detailed below.